-Since PWA works on service worker, which is supported by all major browsers, be it Google Chrome, Mozilla Firefox, Safari, Edge, Opera and others.
+Since PWA works on service workers, which is supported by all major browsers, be it Google Chrome, Mozilla Firefox, Safari, Edge, Opera, and others.
 No matter which browsers users access, they can get a seamless experience of using progressive web application software.

-Take a look at how many versions of following browsers support service workers.
+Take a look at how many versions of the following browsers support service workers.

 |Browsers ||Numbers of Versions